Membrane Limits in Quantum Gravity: Classical membrane limits in M-theory

 We will consider trajectories involving only the volume scalar $\mathcal{V}$ and the complex structure moduli $z^{a}$, $a = 1, \dots, h^{2,1}$, of $X$.
 Varying $z^{a}$ will affect the volume of certain 3-cycles.
 We denote the 3-cycles with the slowest and fastest scaling along the limit by $\mathcal{A}$ and $\mathcal{B}$, respectively.
 Then, the mass scales of the membranes and KK modes in the theory compare to the five-dimensional Planck scale as

 where all the volumes are measured in eleven-dimensional units.
-At the classical level, we can distinguish two scenarios: \begin{itemize} \item {\bf M2-limit}: The unwrapped M2-brane becomes light at the same rate as the KK modes, which happens if
+At the classical level, we can distinguish two scenarios: \begin{itemize} \item {\bf M2-limit}: The unwrapped M2-brane becomes light at the same rate as the KK modes, which happens if\footnote{This condition follows straightforwardly from~\eqref{eq:KK_scale} if the minimal KK scale comes from $\mathcal{B}$.
+If the minimal KK scale instead comes from $X$, it follows that $\Veleven\sim 1$ and hence $\vol[\textrm{11D}]{\mathcal{B}}\precsim 1$.
+If $\mathcal{B}$ is shrinking, so must be all other 3-cycles since by assumption $\mathcal{B}$ has the fastest scaling.
+In order to avoid a contradiction with $\Veleven\sim 1$, we should therefore again require $\vol[\textrm{11D}]{\mathcal{B}}\sim 1$.}

 \item {\bf M5-limit}: The M5-brane wrapped on the $\mathcal{A}$-cycle becomes light at the same rate as the KK modes, which requires that

 \end{itemize} In order for the membrane obtained by wrapping the M5-brane on the $\mathcal{A}$-cycle to correspond to a critical membrane (i.e.\ one which gives rise to a critical string once wrapped on a circle), the $\mathcal{A}$-cycle must be a special Lagrangian three-torus \cite{Lambert:2019khh}.
 This will become particularly clear from the perspective of the dual type IIA string theory in Section \ref{sec_IIAandM}.